 Advisory: English 101 with a grade of "C" or better, or equivalent or Assessment Skill Levels R6 and W6.
 This course is an introduction to the field of Political Science.
 Emphasis is placed on the concepts and methodologies used in the study of political institutions, political participation, public opinion, and the international political system.
 Topics also include a survey of political theory and the history of American political ideology and culture.
-This course is intended for students majoring in Political Science and those interested in the field of Political Science.
+This course is intended for students majoring in Political Science and those interested in the field of political science.
 (FT) AA/AS; CSU; UC.

-102 The American Political System 3 hours lecture, 3 units Letter Grade or Pass/No Pass Option frameworks and political institutions, processes, issues, and policies.
+102 The American Political System 3 hours lecture, 3 units Letter Grade or Pass/No Pass Option

+Advisory: English 101 with a grade of "C" or better, or equivalent or Assessment Skill Levels R6 and W6.
+This comprehensive survey course provides an in-depth study of the American political system.
+National and California systems of government are studied from the perspective of constitutional frameworks and political institutions, processes, issues, and policies.
 Other topics include political participation; political parties and interest groups; social movements and minorities; civil liberties; and the role of political ideology, culture, and the mass media in shaping public opinion and policymaking.
 This course is intended for transfer students, political science majors, or students interested in the American political system.
 (FT) AA/AS; CSU; UC.